Minor Salivary Gland Cancer

 Minor Salivary Glands

-Humans have 3 pairs of major salivary glands (parotid, submandibular and sublingual) and hundreds of minor salivary glands.
-Minor salivary glands are interspersed on the surface (mucosa) of areas such as the oral cavity, throat, nasal cavity, and sinuses.
+Humans have 3 pairs of major salivary glands (parotid, submandibular, and sublingual) and hundreds of minor salivary glands.
+Minor salivary glands are interspersed on the surface (mucosa) of areas such as the lips, oral cavity, throat, nasal cavity, and sinuses.
 Minor salivary glands in the mouth and throat continuously produce and secrete saliva to keep the mucosa moist.

 In general, as the size of the salivary gland decreases, the risk of malignancy of the salivary gland tumor increases.
 Most parotid tumors and half of the submandibular gland tumors are benign.
 Most of the sublingual gland tumors are malignant.
 Minor salivary glands are much smaller structures than these glands, and their tumors are usually malignant.

-Signs and Symptoms
+Signs and Symptoms of Minor Salivary Gland Cancer

-Benign minor salivary gland tumors are mostly slow-growing (over months and years) tumors of areas such as the palate, lips, tongue, inner cheek, gum, the floor of the mouth.
+Benign minor salivary gland tumors are mostly slow-growing (over months and years) tumors of areas such as the palate, lips, tongue, inner cheek, gum, and the floor of the mouth.
 However, benign minor salivary gland tumors can also turn into malignant tumors over time.
 Malignant minor salivary gland tumors usually develop and grow in a shorter period of time (weeks or months).

 Minor salivary gland tumors of the palate are most common due to the high concentration of salivary glands in this region.
 In terms of the incidence of the tumor, the lips, inner cheek mucosa, tongue, and floor of mouth follow the roof of the mouth.